 - Once you begin the electronic submission you must submit it within 7 days (a limit of the forms software).
 Therefore, we highly recommend that you prepare all of the required elements in advance and complete the electronic submission in one sitting (or over a couple of days so you can go back and review what you've included before you press submit).

 - Review the PDF version of the complete application so that you know exactly what is required.

 - Prepare all required elements of the K application as indicated in the table above.
 Create separate PDFs of the individual required elements to upload to the CTSI K application.

-Applications will be reviewed by CTSI K Scholar Program leadership (Bauer, Walter, and Ireland) with final approval by the CTST Director (Bibbins-Domingo).
+Applications will be reviewed by CTSI K Scholar Program leadership (Bauer and Walter).
 As part of the application candidates must provide a letter from their Department Chair or Division Chief assuring that 75% effort is available for research and career development, and that the K-awardee will be freed up from clinical and administrative duties on Friday mornings in order to participate in the regular seminars.